mkropat/mkropat.github.io/_posts/2019-08-31-install-lineageos-16-on-oneplus-6.md

 You will need a computer to be able to complete all the steps.
 With [one exception](/2019/08/31/install-lineageos-16-on-oneplus-6.html#recovering-bricked-phone), everything in this guide should work regardless of whether you are on Linux, OS&nbsp;X, or Windows.

+__Update 2019/11/5__: it has come to my attention that there is an issue with this guide.
+It works great for installing LineageOS on your phone.
+However, if you follow the exact steps outlined here you may run into issues when updating LineageOS to a newer version.
+I believe the issue occurs if you don't have the latest stock ROM flashed to both slots.
+When I have more time I would like to update the steps in this guide to ensure that updates will work.
+In the meanwhile, __you have been warned__.

 ### tl;dr

 1. [Update Your Phone To The Latest Version](/2019/08/31/install-lineageos-16-on-oneplus-6.html#step1) __(Optional)__